 Day 5 -Day 7: You will discover the lovely tapestry of fynbos in the Kogelberg reserve.
 Transfer to Cape Town and overnight in a Cape Waterfront 4 star hotel

 Day 8: Ascend Table Mountain (1 052m) by cableway, then hike towards the lush Constantia Valley

-Day 9: Drive down the Cape Peninsula to Cape Point Nature Reserve and after admiring the penguin colony at Seaforth and hike along the False Bay coast to Cape Point
+Day 9: Scenic Cape Peninsula drive to Cape Point.
+Hike in the Cape Point Nature Reserve and visit the penguin colony at Boulders.

 Day 10: Visit some of the area’s famed sites: the District Six Museum and/or the Castle and/or Nelson Mandela’s Robben Island prison